PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter04/Answers to Exercises/Ex__1_nand_circuit.md

 Create a circuit implementation of a NAND gate using two CMOS transistor pairs.
 Unlike  NPN transistor gate circuits, no resistors are required for this circuit.

 # Answer
-The diagram for this circuit is shown below:
+The diagram for this circuit is as follows:

 ![AND gate circuit](src/Ex__1_diagram.png)